 However, the 30 day approach is a lot easier to endure.
 Also, on the off chance that you are lucky, you may just initiate contact with your ex just when they begin to feel uncertainty and separation anxiety at its peak.

-Another problem with the 30 day no contact rule is that you never know when your ex may be ready to talk whereas with the indefinite approach, it removes that scenario from the equation altogether.
+Another problem with the 30-day no contact rule is that you never know when your ex may be ready to talk whereas the indefinite approach removes that scenario from the equation altogether.